lukebro/chatgpt-cli/README.md

   <img src="./demo.gif">
 </p>

-## Why

-I made this because most of the CLI apps that intergrated with [OpenAI's chat completion](https://platform.openai.com/docs/guides/chat) did not maintain context in conversation.
-Each prompt started a new one.

-This one will keep the context of the conversation just like https://chat.openai.com does.

 ## Features

-- Streams responses like ChatGPT
+- Streams responses like ChatGPT.
-- Maintains context in conversation
+- Maintains context in conversation.
-- Supports piping and redirection
+- Supports piping and redirection.

 ## Getting Started

-These instructions are for Mac OS only.
+These instructions are for MacOS/Linux only.

 1. Run `sh ./build-and-install.sh`
 1. Make sure `/usr/local/bin` is inside your `$PATH`
 1. Run `chatgpt` to get started

+For Windows run `cargo build --release` and run the binary manually.
+I'm not really sure how to do the equivalent in Windows.

 ## Uninstalling